Your Transit Department

 Battle Creek Transit offices also reopened to the public today, and will be open 8 a.m.-5 p.m.
 Monday through Friday, at 339 W. Michigan Ave.
 The building will remain locked, but customers can walk up to the Plexiglas window at the front office to exchange and purchase passes. (see below picture) Transit drivers cannot sell passes, and cannot accept multi-ride passes that require the driver to punch the card.

 Riders also can exchange and purchase passes at City Hall, which is open Monday through Thursday, 9-10 a.m. for seniors age 60 and older, and 10 a.m.-4 p.m. for visitors of all ages.
-Full Blast remains closed to the public.
+In addition, Full Blast is open from 7 a.m. until 7 p.m.
+Monday through Friday.

 Bus fare remains at $1.25 per ride.
 Riders must pay exact cash fare; drivers cannot make change.